PeterKoffer/athenaskole-zoelive-20/ENHANCED_NELIE_README.md

 # Enhanced NELIE Lesson System

-This enhanced lesson system provides **20-25 minutes of unique, high-quality content** for each class across all 6 subjects, with dynamic adaptation to student learning preferences and comprehensive K-12 curriculum alignment.
+This enhanced lesson system provides **flexible, high-quality content** for each class across all 6 subjects, with dynamic adaptation to student learning preferences and comprehensive K-12 curriculum alignment.

 ## 🎯 Key Features